Answer: All of the above ocular alignment tests are helpful in assessing this patient with ocular misalignment.

 The Cover-uncover test is used to determine if there is a heterotropia, or eye deviation that is present “all of the time.”
 In this test, an occluder is used to cover the patient’s eye for a few seconds.
 The uncovered eye is then observed for any changes in fixation.
 The same procedure is done for the other eye, making certain to approach the fellow eye temporally rather than crossing over the nose to occlude it.

-Cover-Uncover test: When the right eye is covered, the left eye continues to look straight at the target.
-When the left eye is covered, the right eye deviates inward and tracks intermittently to the object straight ahead.
+Cover-uncover test: When the right eye is covered, the left eye does not move and maintains fixation.
+When the left eye is covered, the right eye shifts outward to pick up fixation, but when the cover is removed, the right eye once again turns inward.

 What is the Alternate-cover test?